RobSimons1/ocean-dictionary/README.md

 To deploy the project to Github the following steps were taken:

   1. created a `master` branch in Github repository
-  2. Used Local AWS Cloud9 environment used to build the site
+  2. Used Local AWS Cloud9 and Gitpod environment used to build the site
   3. Committed files to the staging area using bash terminal commands: `git status`; `git add (specify directory)`; `git commit -m"add message"`
-  4. Pushed files to the working environment using `git push`, which then updates the repository and is also viewable as a link https://github.com/RobSimons1/global-white-shark-attack-dashboard for testing on other devices and screen resolutions
+  4. Pushed files to the working environment using `git push`, which then updates the repository.
   5. Published site from `master` branch using `settings` tab in the main page of the repository, select `source` as `master branch`, then `save`
   6. The repository can be cloned by clicking `Clone or Download` on the main page of the repository
   7. In the Clone with HTTPs section, click the clipboard icon to copy the clone URL for the repository